-5. It is important that a solution to the problem of referrals for "third party equities" (classified information of one agency appearing in a document of another) be identified so that costly and inefficient referrals do not have to be made or can be dramatically reduced.

-One proactive means of addressing this problem is to convene representatives of all agencies with interests in selected groups of important documents.
-These representatives might discuss all the documents and refer information to one another all at once.
-A second approach would be to create uniform substitute language as a means of dealing with certain categories of recurring sensitive information.
+1. The problem of referrals for "third party equities" (classified information of one agency appearing in a document of another) must be addressed in future declassification activities by convening representatives of all agencies with interests in selected groups of important documents, and referring information to one another all at once.
+A second, complementary approach establishes uniform substitute language as z means of dealing with certain categories of recurring sensitive equities.